You just sat down with a nice cup of coffee and then it happened: coffee everywhere, including on your laptop.

 In the future, you can avoid the frustration and panic of spilling coffee on your laptop by purchasing an Upsie warranty

 within 60 days of buying your laptop.
-Upsie protects your laptops from accidental damage, including drops and spills.
-If repairing your laptop doesn’t make sense, Upsie will replace the laptop for you.
+Upsie protects laptops from accidental damage, including drops and spills.
+If repairing your laptop is not possible on the first claim, Upsie will replace the laptop for you.

-You can purchase two-year and three-year warranty options that come with access to 24/7 claims services.
-In addition, you can make unlimited claims up to the purchase price of the device.
+You can purchase two-year and three-year warranty plans that come with 24/7 claims.
+In addition, you can make unlimited claims up to the purchase price of the laptop.

 When you purchase a new laptop, make sure to protect it with Upsie.